Psycopros/CSS-Practice/readme.md

  4. Can use my skill on real world such as work and getting job

 ##  Resource
-Big thanks to this amazing stuff i can learn JavaScript for free. you should give a try!
+Another Big thanks to this amazing stuff i can learn CSS for free. you should give a try!

 **Video Learning**
 > -